 Abdurraqib, Hanif’s “They Can’t Kill Us Until They Kill Us”

-(Note: In an effort to be transparent, I wrote this book discussion as a college paper because I was paid to do so.
+(Note: In an effort to be transparent, I wrote this book discussion because I was paid to do so.
 If you are looking for real book discussions, you can see them in my book reviews section.
 This book will appear there shortly.)

 Hanif Abdurraqib’s essay narrative “I Wasn’t Brought Here, I Was Born: Surviving Punk Rock Long Enough To Find Afropunk” is from the book They Can’t Kill Us Until They Kill Us.
-This short narrative brings to light the issues of race within the punk rock music scene.
-The author discusses the a variety of contradictory aspects of the music culture most notably how its rebel image is oppositional to many realities within the scene.
+This short narrative brings to light the issues of race within the punk rock music scene, revealing a variety of contradictory aspects of the music culture most notably the rebel image.

 Hanif reveals himself as a fan of punk rock, citing bands and different venues as he correlates these elements with incidents that make him question the authenticity of the rebel image of punk.
 This question of authenticity forms the conflict of the narrative, which is intrinsic to Hanif.
 This conflict goes unnoticed by the many fans of punk rock that Hanif describes as they do not see the contradiction in the inclusive rebel image with incidents of white male dominated scenes where even amongst the marginalized people of color and women are marginalized.